TheoMF/agimus-demos/agimus_demos_common/README.md

 This package intends to be used as a common source of basic launch files allowing to bring up both simulation and real robot in a unified manner.

+> [!NOTE]
+> All launch files specific to robot are expected to share common set of launch arguments.
+For Franka robots this common set of arguments should be generated with function `generate_default_franka_args()` found in [launch_utils.py](agimus_demos_common/launch_utils.py).
+Description of those arguments can be found below.

 ## Launch files

 **franka_common.launch.py** is meant to be included in demos where Franka Emika robots are used.
 Depending on configuration it launches Gazebo simulation or connects to the real robot.
-Aside from unifying include interface of Franka Emika robot between simulation and hardware it also provides options to launch RViz2 and start Lineaf Feedback Controller.
-This launch file in a sense is equivalent to *Demo 01 LFC Alone*.
+Aside from unifying include interface of Franka Emika robot between simulation and hardware it also provides options to launch RViz2 and configure verbosity of the simulation.

-Launch arguments:
+Launch arguments specific to this launch file:
 - `franka_controllers_params`: Path to the yaml file use to define controller parameters.

     **default**: *agimus_demos_common/config/franka_controllers.yaml*

-- `linear_feedback_controller_params`: Path to the yaml file use to define Linear Feedback Controller\`s and Joint State Estimator\`s params.

-    **default**: *agimus_demos_common/config/linear_feedback_controller_params.yaml*

 - `rviz_config_path`: Path to RViz configuration file

     **default**: *agimus_demos_common/rviz/franka_preview.rviz*

+Launch arguments expected to be public interface of all demos using Franka robots:

 - `robot_ip`: Hostname or IP address of the robot.
 If not empty launch file is configured for real robot.
 If empty **use_gazebo** is expected to be set to *true*.